Chapter 15: The Voice

 trusting demeanor never changed.
 There was not a hint of doubt on his

-other squad leader in the entire First Division would have taken my word
+that proof, no other squad leader in the entire First Division would

-alone for it.
-Over the last few months, however, Bartee had developed
+have taken my word alone for it.
+Over the last few months, however,

-the rare ability to trust me and the rest of his men, much more than
+Bartee had developed the rare ability to trust me and the rest of his

-before.
-You see, trust breeds trust just as suspicion breeds suspicion.
+men, much more than before.
+You see, trust breeds trust just as

-By now, Dick had laid a good foundation for that trust to grow down
+suspicion breeds suspicion.
+By now, Dick had laid a solid foundation for

-through the ranks.
-However, Bartee trusted me more than I trusted
+that trust to grow throughout the ranks.
+However, Bartee trusted me more

-had come straight from my heart, and Bartee acted on it before I had
+That announcement had come straight from my heart, and Bartee acted on

-time to second-guess myself.
-That was a fantastic milestone in our
+it before I had time to second-guess myself.
+That was a fantastic

-word.
+at my word.
 He had complete faith in me.
 However, the final decision on

 whether or not to continue our patrol did not rest with him.

-"I'll call "command" and see what they want us to do", Bartee
+"I'll call 'command' and see what they want us to do", Bartee

 whispered.
-Fortunately, Dick, himself, was made privy to the call.
+Fortunately, Dick himself was made privy to the call.
 I say

 "fortunately" because there were several command levels between a